Upper Secondary Drama took on the classic parlor comedy by Oscar Wilde last school year.

 The team really brought the witty drama to life on stage at the Neues Schauspiel Theatre.
 The snooty tone, the puns and the word play made it a delight to watch and by the looks of it a delight to perform.

-the characters represent one of the seven deadly sins, from Algernon’s greed to Lady Bracknell’s wrath.
+The group also found that each of the characters represent one of the seven deadly sins, from Algernon’s greed to Lady Bracknell’s wrath.
 We have tried to highlight these symbols in our presentation of the show.

 This play was a challenge for us but, as a comedy, a lot of fun.
 We hope you enjoyed watching it as much as we have enjoyed rehearsing it.